Alternative Christmas Tradition Ideas to the Elf on the Shelf

 If you follow one of these links to Amazon you can find an almost endless supply of all kinds of Advent calendars from magnetic, to paper, and more!!

-Another idea is saving 25 special ornaments to add one to the tree each day of the month.
+Another idea is saving 25 special ornaments and add one to the tree each day of the month.
 We also love having a new Christmas book to read each night.
 I wrap and number them for my kiddos and they take turns unwrapping one each night before bedtime stories.
 One of our books even has all 24 stories in one (I included the Amazon link to the exact book below).
 It makes things super simple with less wrapping and books to keep track of.
 Check out the full list of books here!

 4. For those of you who really like the idea of the reporting back to Santa.
 Here are some more Alternative Christmas Tradition Ideas to the Elf on the Shelf.

 I just tell my kids I can call or text Santa after they are in bed to tell him how they are behaving.
 There is even a phone number with a Santa hotline set up if you need proof!